Curriculum-Assurance-Team/Curriculum_Engagement_and_Usage_Analysis/README.md

 To successfully run/reproduce the final project notebook, please follow these steps:

 - Read this README.md document to familiarize yourself with the project details and key findings.
-- Before proceeding, ensure that you have the necessary database credentials.
-Get data set from csv  Create .gitignore for privacy if necessary
+- Before proceeding, ensure that you have the necessary database credentials for codeup(env).
+Convert dataset to csv  Create .gitignore for privacy if necessary
 - Clone the classification_project repository from my GitHub or download the following files: wrange.py and final_report.ipynb. -  - You can find these files in the project repository.
 - Open the final_report.ipynb notebook in your preferred Jupyter Notebook environment or any compatible Python environment.
 - Ensure that all necessary libraries or dependent programs are installed (e.g IO String).
 You may need to install additional packages if they are not already present in your environment.